-A student who wishes to withdraw from a graduate program should submit a written statement of intent to withdraw to their faculty advisor and the Associate Dean for Graduate Programs.
+A student who wishes to withdraw from a graduate program should submit a written statement of intent to withdraw to their faculty advisor and their Program Director.
 Re-application to the School of Nursing will be necessary should the student desire to re-enter the program.
-The Program Director and Chair of the GAPR Committee will be notified of the student's change in status by the Associate Dean.
+The Program Director will inform the Chair of the GAPR Committee of the student's change in status.